Hometown: South Los Angeles, CA Game: UCLA vs. Hawaii

 “Rey knew right away he was going to fight this,” Jassmine, Rey’s mother, says.
 “He knew he was going to come out of this.
 He never, ever gave up.”

 In January 2017, Rey’s family transferred his care to UCLA Mattel Children’s Hospital.
-Jassmine, an admissions clerk at UCLA Medical Center, Santa Monica, describes the transfer as a “coming home.”
+Jassmine, an admissions clerk at UCLA Health - Santa Monica Medical Center, describes the transfer as a “coming home.”
 Rey is now in remission and nearing the completion of his treatment regimen.
 UCLA is inspired and honored by the opportunity to treat and care for Rey and his entire family.

 Congratulations to Rey for being honored as a UCLA Kid Captain!